vvanpo/etiketfs/README.md

   **Derived** metadata consists of read-only properties calculated from the file content.
 Derived property identifiers can be grouped by name and a defined parameter, where each argument value produces a unique identifier.
 The argument value is then used in derived property calculation.
+Derived properties are always intrinsic.

-  **Attributive** metadata consists of mutable properties that describe or relate to the file but are otherwise orthogonal to its content; they are managed by the filesystem and are not affected by changes to file content.
+  **Attributive** metadata consists of mutable properties that describe or relate to the file but are otherwise orthogonal to its content; they are not affected by changes to file content.

-  Metadata values and derived property parameters are typed, using a handful of data types.
+  The distinction between derived and attributive metadata breaks down when considering in-band metadata container formats like Exif and ID3, as their purpose is to persist intrinsic attributes as part of the file content.
+  Because they are part of the content, a format plugin corresponding to the container format is responsible for extracting them as a derived property, and they are not exposed as mutable attributes.

   Properties originate from a number of sources:
-  * The filesystem provides a number of universal properties, like the list of identified formats, file size, and added/modified/accessed timestamps.
+  * The filesystem provides a number of universal properties.
+Some are derived, like the list of identified formats, file size, or a content hash, and some are attributive, like added/modified/accessed timestamps.
-  * Each format enumerates the set of derived properties it can calculate on files.
+  * Each format enumerates the set of properties it can derive from a file.
-  * The user can create any number of attributive properties on a file.
+  * The user can define any number of extrinsic attributes.
-  * Format importers strip encoded attributive metadata (e.g. Exif) from the file content as a file is added/written to, and set them as modifiable attributes.

   Each property source scopes the property names they define, preventing collisions.

+  Metadata values and derived property parameters are typed, using a handful of data types.

 * *Selection*: An unordered subset of files in the filesystem.